 I decided to read Proust.

-You're not the only insomniac who has strange thoughts at night.
+Except it's not morning, no, it's still midnight.
+Dude.
+C'mon.
+You're not the only insomniac who has strange thoughts at night. |

 I will attempt all the above, and fail at some, but Proust should be achievable.
 I’ll read Proust, and, I’ll blog about Proust.
 (It’s okay if you don’t read the Proust posts, no one will judge, except my sister, who has probably read Proust… unless she hasn’t.
 But of course she has, because Proust is French, and she’s been in a French phase for at least a decade, occasionally interrupted by wintry declarations of her love of all things Russian - these usually occurr mid-January.
 But now that I’m reading Proust, she will probably read it for sure if she hasn’t, and faster, so she can say, oh, of course I read Proust.
 Then again, she’s read and finished two Tolstoy books and I can’t get past the train station in Anna Karenina, so never mind her.)

 It is very unlike me to read Proust.
 While I’ve read a lot - (A. Lot.
 So much that I occasionally forget books I’ve previously read.) - I've never been an avid classics reader.
 There’s a lot of science fiction in my reading past: classic, proper sci fi, modern sci fi, pop-culture sci-fi.
 Childhood’s End.
 I, Robot (pretty sure I finished it).
 Ender’s Game.
 Dune.
 Smote in God’s Eye.
 Ancilliary Justice.
 I’ve read some great fantasy novels.
 Mists of Avalon.
 Wheel of Time.
 The Deverry Cycle.
 Game of Thrones (and killer of all your favorite characters.)
 Post-apocalyptic fiction and my share of Dystopian.
 The Road.
 On the Beach (one of the least-known books of all time but one of the most personally influential books I’ve ever reads.)
 1984 (at least a gazillion times).
 Strange non-genre novels.
 Clan of the Cave Bears (still not sure why, but I don’t regret it.)
 Ishmael.
 Time Traveler’s Wife.
 I’ve read classics, too, but they don’t hold much sway over me.
 Oh, Wuthering Heights of course.
 Heathcliff, after all.
 The Odyssey.
 The Great Gatsby.
 Heart of Darkness (once was enough, shudder).
 Some things I’ve tried, but couldn’t finish.
 Mainly, anything by Tolstoy.
 I have started and restarted Anna Karenina so many times I finally had to watch the movie.
-Dante’s Inferno
+Dante’s Inferno.

 Some things I’ve tried, but couldn’t finish.
 Mainly, anything by Tolstoy, which I mentioned.
 I mean, I have started and restarted Anna Karenina so many times I finally had to watch the movie.
 Dante’s Inferno.
 There are other un-finisheds, too.
 I started Voltaire because someone suggested it, along with Nietzsche.
 I attempted to read an enlightening but tiring History of God.
 I recommend it for insomniacs.
 I have yet to get through the first chapter without falling asleep, even though, I’m told, it’s quite a fabulous book.
 And while I completely intend to (attempt to) finish Voltaire (Candide) at some point and do more than read Nietzsche quotes online, these are perfect examples of my ability to let some things remain unfinished.
 It’s not so much a failure, as an acceptance.
 In reading, as in life, you can’t do everything you set out to do.